ap1/igpTool/notes.md

 Monaco
 ======
 * never use hard tyres
-* possible to do one-stop soft-only _if_ you save tyres
+* possible to do one-stop if your car is fast

 Malaysia
 ========